Gospel of the Hebrews: Origin and characteristics

 The Gospel of the Hebrews, as known to scholars, is thought to have been composed in Greek.
 The provenance has been associated with Egypt; it probably began circulating in Alexandria, Egypt, in the first decades of the 2nd century and was used by Greek-speaking Jewish–Christian communities there.
-The communities to which they belonged were traditional, conservative Christians who followed the teaching of the primitive Christian church in Jerusalem, integrating their understanding of Jesus with strict observance of Jewish customs and law, which they regarded as essential to salvation.
+The communities to which they belonged were traditional, conservative Christians who followed the teaching of the early Jewish Christian church in Jerusalem, integrating their understanding of Jesus with strict observance of Jewish customs and law, which they regarded as essential to salvation.
 Despite this, the gospel displays no connection with other Jewish–Christian literature, nor does it appear to be based on the Greek rendition of the Gospel of Matthew or the other canonical gospels of what is now orthodox Christianity.
 Instead, it seems to be taken from alternative oral forms of the same underlying traditions.
 Some of the fragments suggest a syncretic gnostic influence, while others support close ties to traditional Jewish Wisdom literature.